cloudflare/cloudflare-docs/products/images/src/content/enable-image-resizing.md

 1. Click the **Optimization** tab.
 1. Under **File Size Optimization**, locate Image Resizing and toggle the switch to **On**.
-1. If you don't want to resize images from any origin, uncheck Resize images from any origin.
+1. If you don't want to resize images from any origin, uncheck **Resize images from any origin**.

 <Aside type="note" header="Note:">